Top UK banking apprenticeships

 The majority of banking apprenticeships are aimed at those who've completed their A-levels, with the higher apprenticeship (Levels 4 and 5), equivalent to a foundation degree, being the most common type.

-However, banking degree apprenticeships (Level 6, equivalent to a Bachelors degree, and Level 7, equivalent to a Masters) are starting to emerge in this field.
+However, banking and finance degree apprenticeships (Level 6, equivalent to a Bachelors degree, and Level 7, equivalent to a Masters) are starting to emerge in this field.

 You can read more about qualification levels in our apprenticeships section.

-- Barclays - if you've completed your GCSEs, there are foundation apprenticeships in operations, technology and customer service, while those with A-levels can work towards a degree-level higher apprenticeship in either operations, technology, functions (compliance, finance, internal audit and risk) or user experience design.
+- Barclays - if you've completed your GCSEs, there are foundation apprenticeships in coding (developer), customer service, cyber and security, human resources, operations, and technology, while those with A-levels can work towards higher/degree apprenticeships in many of the same areas plus compliance, corporate banking, data analytics, finance, internal audit, risk or user experience design.

-- HSBC - in addition to its foundation apprenticeships for school/college leavers, HSBC also offers four-year banking degree apprenticeships.
-The programme involves a number of rotations across your chosen business area (wealth and personal banking or commercial banking) while studying towards a university degree.
+- HSBC - in addition to its foundation apprenticeships in digital experience and accessibility for school/college leavers, HSBC also offers four-and-a-half year banking degree apprenticeships.
+The programme involves several rotations across your chosen business area (wealth and personal banking or commercial banking) while studying towards a university degree.

-- Lloyds Banking Group - apprenticeships are available in three broad areas: financial services, digital and technology, and professional services.
+- Lloyds Banking Group - apprenticeships are available in nine areas: audit, business analysis, customer services, cyber, data, finance, HR, risk, and technology engineering.
 They range from intermediate (Level 2) to degree level (Level 6), lasting from one to three years.

 The bank also offers 36-month degree apprenticeships in areas such as data science, digital and technology solutions, and the professional economist degree apprenticeship.